 All four women are in high-class dresses, owing to the generous tucks of fabric and the blue and red embroidery or fringe on their dresses.
 Müller notes that depictions of Syrian women are very rare in ancient Egypt and that this one should be taken as representative of Asiatic types not a depiction of an actual historical event.

 “Is the white (i.e. linen) bag in which the children are carried on the mother’s back a part of the clothing?
 I suspect it is.
 The first woman has indications of a piece of cloth (like a plain seam) running over the right arm and shoulder; likewise the following person, who seems to support the right arm by it; notice there the embroidered seam.
 It would appear that this is the same piece which, unwrapped and held up (by a string or by its own end) serves as a carrying-bag for the baby; But is it then a loose end of the shirt-like dress?”

-Müller isn’t entirely trusting of the original artist, thinking that they perhaps were a bit lazy about cleaning paint brushes and so painted colors on garments they felt should have more color without consideration for how ancient Syrians actually dressed.
-And, perhaps, wanting to depict the slave-babies the artist simply painted babies how they were commonly seen carried in Egypt.
+Müller isn’t entirely trusting of the original artist, thinking that they were a bit lazy about cleaning paint brushes and used colors without consideration for how ancient Syrians actually dressed and that the artist simply painted the babies how they were commonly seen carried in Egypt.